-Christopher Arneson is a professional voice trainer and vocologist who joined the faculty at Westminster Choir College of Rider University where he is Director of Voice Pedagogy, and teaches Voice, Voice Pedagogy, Literature for Teaching, and Speech for the Actor.
-Dr. Arneson is the co-director of the CoOPERAtive Program, a young artist program for singers, held at Westminster Choir College.
+Christopher Arneson is a professional voice trainer and vocologist on the faculty at Westminster Choir College of Rider University where he is Director of Voice Pedagogy and teaches Pedagogy, Literature, and Speech for the Actor.
+In 2016 he also joined the faculty at Princeton University.

-Susan Shiplett Ashbaker is an independent artistic advisor/consultant and an opera/vocal coach.
+General Director for Tri-Cities Opera, Susan Shiplett Ashbaker brings with her over 30 years of experience in the performing arts.
+She is active in the opera and vocal world as an artistic advisor/consultant, master class presenter, lecturer, and an opera/vocal coach.
 Her experience on both sides of the opera industry gives her a rare and comprehensive approach to the key elements of career advancement for singers as well as a unique vantage point in the administration of opera companies, arts organizations and institutions of higher learning.
-She is currently Executive Director for the Commonwealth Youthchoirs, host to both the Pennsylvania Girlchoir and the Keystone State Boychoir.

 Dalton Baldwin, professor of accompanying and coaching at Westminster Choir College of Rider University, has worked with many of the great singers of our time: Gerard Souzay, Elly Ameling, Arleen Auger, Jessye Norman, Theresa Berganza, Frederica von Stade, Nicolai Gedda and Jose van Dam.
 He has also played for instrumentalists such as Henryk Szeryng, Pierre Fournier and the Via Nova Quartet.
 Mr. Baldwin was permanent pianist of Gérard Souzay for over three decades, during which time they toured extensively on five continents and made numerous prize-winning recordings.